-In this tutorial we’ll learn how to show/hide Divi header depending on page scroll direction.
-The goal is to hide the header while the page is being scrolled down and reveal it only when the page starts scrolling up.
+In this tutorial I’ll show how to show/hide Divi header bar depending on page scroll direction.
+The header will hide while the page is being scrolled down, and will show up only when the page starts scrolling up.

-“Traditional” headers move out of the viewport when the page is scrolled down and in order to navigate to other pages you have to scroll all the way up to click the other menu links.
+Inline headers move out of the viewport when the page is scrolled down and in order to navigate to other pages users have to scroll all the way up to click the other menu links.

-To implement this functionality we will use quite a bit of CSS to make the header fixed on mobile devices and also make it show/hide smoothly.
+To implement this functionality we will use a little bit of CSS to make the header fixed on mobile devices, and also make it show/hide smoothly when the page is being scrolled up and down.

 The scroll direction detection and showing/hiding the header will be implemented using jQuery.